 |BACKGROUND, ACQUSITION AND LIQUIDITY||

-The Company was founded as DJH International, Inc. on October 28, 1996.
+The Company was founded as DJH International, Inc. (DJH) on October 28, 1996.
 DJH was formed for the creation of software tracking for fresh fruits and vegetables.
-The Company changed its name to eFoodSafety.com, Inc. following the October 16, 2000 acquisition of Global Procurement Systems, Inc. This company was in a similar business as DJH.
-In October 2003, the Company acquired Ozone Safe Food, Inc. for common stock on October 29, 2003.
-The Company's business plan was to provide methods and products to ensure safety of marketed fruits and vegetables worldwide.
+The Company changed its name to eFoodSafety.com, Inc. following its October 2000 acquisition of Global Procurement Systems, Inc. This company was in a similar business as DJH.
+In October 2003, the Company acquired Ozone Safe Food, Inc., a similar company to the other two.
+The early mission of eFoodSafety.com, Inc. was to provide methods and products to ensure safety of marketed fruits and vegetables worldwide.
 On February 4, 2004, shares of the common stock of the Company (Common Stock) were registered with the SEC.
-It began publicly trading on the OTC Bulletin Board under the trading symbol EFSF.
+The Common Stock began publicly trading on the OTC Bulletin Board® quotation service under the trading symbol EFSF.

-On January 20, 2009, the Company changed its name to Nuvilex, Inc. to better reflect its business operations.
+On January 20, 2009 the Company changed its name to Nuvilex, Inc. to better reflect its business operations.
 Its trading symbol on the OTC Bulletin Board® was also changed to NVLX.

 On May 26, 2011, the Company entered into an Asset Purchase Agreement (SG Austria APA) with SG Austria Private Limited (SG Austria) to purchase 100% of the assets and liabilities of SG Austria.
-As a result, Austrianova Singapore Private Limited ("Austrianova Singapore") and Bio Blue Bird AG ("Bio Blue Bird"), wholly-owned subsidiaries of SG Austria, were to become wholly owned subsidiaries of the Company on the condition that the Company pay SG Austria $2.5 million and 100,000,000 shares of the Companys common stock and for the Company to receive 100,000 shares of Austrianova Singapores common stock and nine Bio Blue Bird bearer shares.
+As a result, Austrianova Singapore Private Limited ("Austrianova Singapore") and Bio Blue Bird AG ("Bio Blue Bird"), wholly-owned subsidiaries of SG Austria, were to become wholly owned subsidiaries of the Company on the condition that the Company pay SG Austria $2.5 million and 100,000,000 shares of its Common Stock and for the Company to receive 100,000 shares of Austrianova Singapores common stock and nine Bio Blue Bird bearer shares.

 In June 2012, the Company and SG Austria entered into a First Addendum to the SG Austria APA to extend the due date for the sums to be paid to SG Austria.
 In October 2012, the Company and SG Austria entered into the Second Addendum to the SG Austria APA for the same purpose.
-In July 2013, the Company and SG Austria entered into a Third Addendum to the SG Austria APA (Third Addendum).
-Under the terms of the Third Addendum, the transaction contemplated by the SG Austria APA changed substantially.
-The Third Addendum resulted in the Company acquiring 100% of the equity interests in Bio Blue Bird and receiving a 14.5% equity interest in SG Austria.
+In July 2013, the Company and SG Austria entered into a Third Addendum to the SG Austria APA.
+Under the terms of the Third Addendum, the transaction contemplated by the SG Austria APA was materially changed.
+The Third Addendum provided that the Company was to acquire 100% of the equity interests in Bio Blue Bird and receive a 14.5% equity interest in SG Austria.
 In addition, the Company received nine bearer shares of Bio Blue Bird.
 Under the Third Addendum, the Company paid: (i) $500,000 to retire all outstanding debt of Bio Blue Bird; and (ii) $1.0 million to SG Austria.
 Funding was accomplished through a private placement sale to accredited investors of 12,000,000 shares of restricted Common Stock for $0.125 per share.
-The Third Addendum returned the original 100,000,000 shares of common stock to the Company treasury and the 100,000 Austrianova Singapore shares to SG Austria.
+The Third Addendum returned the original 100,000,000 shares of Common Stock to the Company treasury and the 100,000 Austrianova Singapore shares to SG Austria.

-The acquisition of Bio Blue Bird provided the Company with exclusive, worldwide licenses to use a proprietary cellulose-based live cell encapsulation technology for the development of treatments for all forms of cancer.
+The acquisition of Bio Blue Bird provided the Company with exclusive, worldwide licenses to use a proprietary cellulose-based live-cell encapsulation technology for the development of treatments for all forms of cancer.
 As of October 31, 2013 the cost of these licenses of $2,549,427 has been recorded on the balance sheet as a long term asset.
 The licenses are pursuant to patents licensed from Bavarian Nordic A/S and GSF-Forschungszentrum fur Umwelt u.
 Gesundeit GmbH.
 These licenses enable the Company to carry out the research and development of cellulose-based live-cell encapsulation cancer treatments and allow for research and development of the cellulose-based encapsulation of virus-expressing cells for treating other diseases.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.